A few quick thoughts on the 2014 Brilliant Mistake Cabernet Sauvignon from Napa Valley.

 Medium-plus intensity nose.
 Very rich dark fruit–black plums, blackberry and noticeable oak spice.

-On the palate, those rich dark fruits carry through but I was pleasantly surprised at how well balanced the richness was with the medium-plus acidity.
-The noticeable oak spices of clove, cinnamon and allspice carry through but, again, the oak is well balanced with the sweet vanilla playing only a supporting role in rounding out the high tannins.
+On the palate, those rich dark fruits carry through.
+However, I was pleasantly surprised at how well balanced the richness was with the medium-plus acidity.
+The noticeable oak spices of clove, cinnamon and allspice are also present.
+But the oak is well-balanced with the sweet vanilla playing a supporting role in rounding out the high tannins.
 Very full bodied and seductive mouthfeel with a long, minute-plus finish that lingers on the juicy black fruits.

 This is your classic, hedonistic Napa Cabernet Sauvignon but an exceptionally well made one.
-It seduces you with the bold, rich dark fruits but toes the line with enough acidity and structure to keep it from being sweet and one dimensional.
+It seduces you with the bold, rich dark fruits.
+But it certainly toes the line with enough acidity and structure to keep it from being sweet and one dimensional.

 While it’s drinking absolutely scrumptious now, I’m skeptical at how much better it will get with bottle age over the next 5-10 years.
-At $150-175, it is priced in line with some of its Napa peers but I can see this wine eclipsing the $200 mark soon enough.
+Compared to its Napa peers, the wine is well priced at $150-175 a bottle.
+However, I can see this wine eclipsing the $200 mark soon enough.